X-oss-byte/uws-js-unofficial/README.md

 ### Publish the updated package

-Run [npm-publish](https://docs.npmjs.com/cli/v8/commands/npm-publish) to publish the package to npm (you will need to be authenticated with a user who has appropriate permissions to publish the package - see [npm-adduser](https://docs.npmjs.com/cli/v7/commands/npm-adduser)):
+Run [npm-publish](https://docs.npmjs.com/cli/v8/commands/npm-publish) to publish the package to npm (you will need to be authenticated with a user who has appropriate permissions to publish the package - see [npm-adduser](https://docs.npmjs.com/cli/v7/commands/npm-adduser)): @sammyfilly

      npm publish <path-to-trufflesuite-uws-js-unofficial-[version].tgz>